 Definitions

-The Federal regulations governing human subjects research contain several definitions which may vary from common-sense or academic usages of similar terms.
+The Federal regulations governing human subjects research contain several definitions that may vary from common-sense or academic usage of similar terms.
 This page contains the official regulatory definitions of several terms you may encounter on the IRB and HRPP website, in alphabetical order.

 Human subject means a living individual about whom an investigator (whether professional or student) conducting research: (i) Obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (ii) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.